microsoft/azuredevopslabs/labs/vstsextend/aspnetmodernize/readme.md

 ## Summary

-You have learnt how to migrate from a LocalDB to SQL server in Azure and access the dockerised application from an Azure Container Instance.
+You have learnt how to modernize existing .NET applications with Azure cloud and Windows Containers with minimal code/config changes.